 Insofar as Tamil is concerned ZWNJ is used to render alternate rendering of ligatures.
 The use of ZWNJ in Tamil is restricted to representing a dead consonant within a string.
 Thus to show the combination of க்+ஷ /k+shə/( U+0B95 U+0BCD U+0BB7) as a single word and retain the shape of the consonant followed by the Virama; ZWNJ is used.
 This practice is followed to represent Sanskrit loan words or proper names demanding a “dead” consonant.
 As ZWNJ is not part of the MSR, representing the above words in the specific forms would not be possible.

 Appendix C: An image of Visarga rule with its translation

-An attached image is an first page of Chapter 2 from Dr. Ponkothandaraman’s book titled “ikkaalath tamizh ilakkanam” (Modern Tamil grammar).
+An attached image is a first page of Chapter 2 from Dr. Ponkothandaraman’s book titled “Ikkālat Tamil̲ ilakkaṇam” (Contemporary Tamil grammar).